-Its so damn difficult at times to be together – and at the same time that where life is, that where life starts in so many ways.
+It’s so damn difficult at times to be together – and at the same time this is where life is, that is where life begins in so many ways.

-I have grown up in an atmosphere of Descarte’s philosophy: “I think, therefore I am.”
-When meeting words like: “I AM BECAUSE WE ARE” a truth deep inside me is touched.
+I have grown up in an atmosphere of Descartes philosophy: “I think, therefore I am.”
+When I encounter words like: “I AM BECAUSE WE ARE*” a truth deep inside me is touched.

 I’m sure I only understand a fraction of what I AM BECAUSE WE ARE really means.
 I’m not brought up in a culture with that saying in the blood, though I sometimes wish I was.
-Independency rather than interdependency has been more top of mind, where I come from.
+Independency rather than interdependency is more valued, where I come from.

 Which reminds me of a quote by Laura Perls: